overleaf/object-persistor/README.md

 Stores arbitrary objects in multiple backends, with support for falling back to a secondary backend if the object can't be found in the primary.

-Contains a workaround within the GCS backend to allowlifecycle rules to keep objects for a set period of time from deletion, which can't currently be accomplished with GCS's own rules.
+Contains a workaround within the GCS backend to allow lifecycle rules to keep objects for a set period of time from deletion, which can't currently be accomplished with GCS's own rules.
 (See configuration-specific notes later)

 ## Backends available